Phillip-a-richmond/GenomeAnalysisModule/README.md

 - *Problem Set 4 (45 min - 2:15-3:00) - Call variants on samples*

 ### Thursday November 10th, 2022 (8:30-10:30) - Variant annotation and interpretation
+- - *Extra time for Problem Set 4 (60 min - 8:30-9:30)*
+- Open discussion/review of sessions 1-5
+- Ensure that everyone has mapped, called variants, and visualized their case data

+### Monday November 14th, 2022 (1:00-3:00) - Catch up and explain final activity
 - [Link]()
     - What is Exomiser?
     - Run exomiser using pre-built configs and scripts on Case 4